BTS World: Characters

-Developer
+Development and release

-It was reported that BTS World was developing for two years.
+BTS World was developed by TakeOne Company and published by Netmarble.
+It was developed for two years.
 Netmarble claimed that the group's strong fanbase "leads to a good potential market for creating a brand-new game."
 The game is based on the members' true personalities.

+The game was released worldwide on 26 June 2019.

 Soundtrack

 The game features original music from the group.
 An accompanying soundtrack album, BTS World: Original Soundtrack, was released worldwide on June 28, 2019.

 The soundtrack was supported by three collaboration singles: "Dream Glow" by Jin, Jimin, and Jungkook featuring British singer Charli XCX (June 7), "A Brand New Day" by J-Hope and V featuring Swedish singer Zara Larsson (June 14), and "All Night" by RM and Suga featuring American rapper Juice Wrld (June 21).
 On June 26, the game's official theme song and the soundtrack's lead single, "Heartbeat", was revealed in-game after its release.

 Reception

-Media coverage
+Pre-release

 Before being released, the game received significant media coverage.
 CNBC said the game "will offer opportunities for microtransactions."
 MTV reports for people who are not familiar with the band, "the game could become a powerful learning tool for anyone just getting into their music."